-- > Maximise the apprentices opportunity to demonstrate competence across the standard requirements. - Be conducted at a time which reflects typical working conditions and avoids seasonal periods of low levels of trading. - > Allow the apprentice to demonstrate all aspects of the standard being observed. - > Take a synoptic approach to observing the overall competence. - If necessary, the apprentice should have the opportunity to move to a different area of the business to perform another part of their role in order to generate evidence for the observation.
+- Maximise the apprentices opportunity to demonstrate competence across the standard requirements. - > Be conducted at a time which reflects typical working conditions and avoids seasonal periods of low levels of trading. - Allow the apprentice to demonstrate all aspects of the standard being observed, e.g., the apprentice must interact with customers when being assessed for customer service. - > Take a synoptic approach to observing the overall competence. - ➤ If necessary, the apprentice should have the opportunity to move to a different area of the business to perform another part of their role in order to generate evidence for the observation.

 PAL encourages apprentices to take ownership of their end-point assessment process and, if they wish, plan relevant workplace activities during the timescale of the observation, which will showcase their skills against the assessment plan standards.
-For example, an apprentice may wish to take part in a team briefing session to demonstrate their communication skills.
+For example, an apprentice may wish to communicate information at a team briefing.